joellacarman/joellacarman.github.io/_posts/2020-10-06-unequal-commute.md

 This quick turn feature highlights a new way to measure equity in transportation planning.

+The researchers on this project worked with a very small areas, census block groups.

+We wanted readers to easily be able to find their neighborhood on the map, which can be difficult with a geographic boundary like this one which folks don't really use in daily life.

-The ability to zoom out to a whole MSA or down to street level gives a reader a lot of context for the data in this project.
-Thanks to Mapbox, all of this information comes built in.
+Zooming down to street level to see roads and landmarks is very handy for for orienting the reader without getting mired in technical definitions.
+Thanks to Mapbox, all of this functionality came built in.

 [![](/assets/bmore-commute.png)](https://www.urban.org/features/unequal-commute)